 Site-specific conservation objectives are available for many European Sites.
-For the remaining sites, generic conservation objectives are used.
-Whereas site-specific Conservation Objectives are either to 'maintain' or 'restore' the favourable conservation status of each Qualifying Interest, the generic Conservation Objective is "to maintain or restore the favourable conservations status...".
+For the remaining sites, first order conservation objectives are used.
+Whereas site-specific Conservation Objectives are either to 'maintain' or 'restore' the favourable conservation status of each Qualifying Interest, the first order Conservation Objective is "to maintain or restore the favourable conservations status...".